 Days 1 & 2: Jerusalem

-It might seem weird not to start the Israel trip in Tel Aviv, but we actually arrived to Tel Aviv’s Ben Gurion airport during Shabbat and took a Nesher Sherut to Jerusalem directly which takes around an hour.
+It might seem weird not to start the Israel trip in Tel Aviv, but I actually arrived to Tel Aviv’s Ben Gurion airport during Shabbat and took a Nesher Sherut to Jerusalem directly which takes around an hour.

 Day 3: Best of the West Bank Tour from Jerusalem